 Income Taxes.
 We account for uncertain tax position in accordance with ASC 740-10, "Income Taxes", or ASC 740-10.
 ASC 740-10 clarifies the accounting for income taxes by prescribing the minimum recognition threshold that a tax position is required to meet before being recognized in the financial statements.
 ASC 740-10 utilizes a two-step approach for evaluating tax positions.
 Recognition (step one) occurs when an enterprise concludes that a tax position, based solely on its technical merits, is more-likely-than-not to be sustained upon examination.
 Measurement (step two) is only addressed if step one has been satisfied (i.e., the position is more-likely-than-not to be sustained).
 Otherwise, a full liability in respect of a tax position not meeting the more-than-likely-than-not criteria is recognized.
+ASC 740-10 also provides guidance on derecognition of tax positions, classification on the balance sheet, interest and penalties, accounting in interim periods, disclosure and transition.
 ASC 740-10 requires significant judgment in determining what constitutes an individual tax position as well as assessing the outcome of each tax position.
 Changes in judgment as to recognition or measurement of tax positions can materially affect the estimate of the effective tax rate and consequently, affect the operating results of our company.